-When aluminum is fabricated into a certain configuration by way of a compressing force, the resulting final product is known as an aluminum forging.
+When aluminum is fabricated into a certain configuration by way of a compressing force, the resulting product is known as an aluminum forging.
 In the process of forging, the aluminum’s grain structure is altered in order to conform to the desired shape.
-As a result, the metal is fortified, and the final product turns out much stronger than it would if it were made by fabrication, casting, or welding.
+As a result, the metal is fortified and the final product turns out much stronger than it would if it were made by fabrication, casting, or welding.

 In the process of aluminum forging, a cast or extruded piece of aluminum is heated, and is forced by a hammer or press to take the shape of a die.
-The process uses extreme pressure to form the die’s shape, as opposed to casting, where the metal is melted down and poured.
-However, hot forging is one method that can be implemented, and is used to make aluminum parts that can weigh up to 25 tons.
+The process uses extreme pressure to form the die’s shape, as opposed to casting, in which the metal is melted down and poured.
+However, hot forging is one method that can be implemented and is used to make aluminum parts that can weigh up to 25 tons.